isomerpages/moe-teckgheepri/_our-total-curriculum/CCA/Sports.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students learn to work together as a team to learn/execute new techniques.</p>
+<p>Pupils learn to work together as a team to learn/execute new techniques.</p>
-<p>Students learn to take initiative and communicate effectively.</p>
+<p>Pupils learn to take initiative and communicate effectively.</p>
 </td>
 </tr>
 <tr>